 Mark Bruington Captain, United States Navy

 His sea tours include an assignment in the A-6 Intruders with the VA-165, "The Boomers," aboard USS Nimitz (CVN-68) in support of Operation SOUTHERN WATCH.
-Following the decommissioning of the A-6E, Captain Bruington transitioned to the F-14 Tomcat.
-He next reported to VF-11, "The Red Rippers," aboard the USS John C. Stennis (CVN-74) for her maiden, around-the-world cruise; again in support of Operation SOUTHERN WATCH.
-Following the events of September 11th, Captain Bruington joined VF-211, "The Fighting Checkmates," again aboard USS John C. Stennis (CVN-74), in the initial phases of Operation ENDURING FREEDOM, where he led numerous strikes in support of coalition troops in Afghanistan.
-Following his Department Head tour in VF-211, CAPT Bruington transitioned to the Aerospace Engineering Duty Officer community.
+He next transitioned to the F-14 Tomcat and reported to VF-11, "The Red Rippers," aboard the USS John C. Stennis (CVN-74); again in support of Operation SOUTHERN WATCH.
+Following the events of September 11th, he joined VF-211, "The Fighting Checkmates," again aboard USS John C. Stennis (CVN-74), in the initial phases of Operation ENDURING FREEDOM, where he led numerous strikes in support of coalition troops in Afghanistan.
+He next transitioned to the Aerospace Engineering Duty Officer community.

 Captain Bruington has flown more than 70 combat missions above Iraq and Afghanistan, flown 41 different types of aircraft while amassing 3,200 flight hours and over 500 carrier-arrested landings.
-His decorations include the Defense Meritorious Service Medal, Meritorious Service Medal, four Air Medals (Strike/Flight), and numerous personal, campaign, and unit level awards.
+His decorations include the Defense Meritorious Service Medal, Meritorious Service Medal, four Air Medals, and numerous personal, campaign, and unit level awards.